datu925/electric-machines/backend/README.md

 The backend API service is built using Typescript and Fastify web framework.
 Rather than relying on a dedicated database, this backend service first loads all data into its memory upon start-up and performs querying for incoming requests directly among the loaded data.
 Two functions that this API currently provides are:

 1. `GET appliance/appliance`: Enable users to query for appliances with the matching criteria.
-See [appliance parameters](#appliance-get-request-parameters) for more detail.
+See [appliance parameters](#appliance-get-request-parameters) for more details.
 2. `GET appliance/all`: Returns all raw appliance data with no modification to the requester.

-To build in local, run `npm run build-local`.
+- To build locally, run `npm run build-local`.
-To start service in localhost (port 8080), run `npm start`.
+- To start service locally (defaults to port 8080), run `npm start`.

 ### Notable Third-party Libraries
 - [factify v4.26.2](https://fastify.dev/)